 This is why we must therefore introduce caution – and perhaps treat such deaths differently – when assessing probability or risk.
 If we were to take the average annual deaths over this period, or the years spanning 1970 to 2000, we could otherwise make the mistake of concluding that our risk from such events was close to zero.
 In 2001 we would have been wrong.

-How did the 9/11 terrorist attacks impact on terrorism’s share of total deaths in the United States?
-In the charts below we see causes of death in the US in 2001 ranked by absolute numbers, and their percentage of total deaths.
+In the charts here we see causes of death in the US in 2001 ranked by absolute numbers, and their percentage of total deaths.
 In 2001, terrorism accounted for 0.13 percent of US deaths.
 It is true that this is several orders of magnitude higher, and has climbed several ranking places versus 2016.
 It is also true that it still places relatively low within total deaths – one out of 770 deaths was caused by terrorism.

 Is it possible that terrorism could ever fall within some of the top causes of death in the United States?
 To account for more than one percent of deaths (which would place it in the top ten), mortality would have to increase by a further order of magnitude from the 9/11 attacks, to more than 30,000 deaths.
 Such a high death toll would be unprecedented; only in the last few years have global terrorism deaths exceeded 30,000, and only in Iraq have deaths from terrorism exceeded 10,000 per year.4 The probability of such an occurrence is likely to be very low, although impossible to rule out completely.